mikim190/n-queens/NOTES.md

     Seventh in one possible square for each combination of first and second placements.

   ...On and on for every new piece added to the board with an increasing n-size of board requiring n-number of queens or rooks.

+## Considerations
+  All board sizes may not have a n-queens solution:
+  All board sizes may not have a n-rooks solution:

+  Input will be a number (n);

+  Problem is to determine whether a n-number of rooks/ queens can fit on a 'n by n' square chess board without any attack conflicts
+    - n-rooks will never have to consider diagonal conflicts, only diagonal and vertical conflicts
+    - n-queens has to consider horizontal, vertical and diagonal conflicts.

+  Ignoring optomization, this is a proportional matrix algorithm issue.
+  I'm going to be working with a data structure that is a nested array of:
+    - n-arrays (each representing a row)
+    - n-length arrays (each index representing a square in a board column)

+  board = [
+    [0, 1, 2, 3], // row 0
+    [0, 1, 2, 3], // row 1
+    [0, 1, 2, 3], // row 2
+    [0, 1, 2, 3]  // row 3
+  ];

+  Every value at index 0 === column 0
+  Every value at index 1 === column 1
+  Every value at index 2 === column 2
+  Every value at index 3 === column 3